peregrine-cms/peregrinecms-com-peregrine-sling-auth-header/README-OPENIDC.md

 ### Header External Login Module Configuration

-1. Log into the [Apache Sling Configuration Console](http://localhost:8080/system/console/configMgr) and create a configuration for the _Apache Felix JAAS Configuration Factory_ (`org.apache.felix.jaas.Configuration.factory`).
+1. Log into the [Apache Sling Configuration Console](http://localhost:8080/system/console/configMgr) and create a configuration for the _Apache Felix JAAS Configuration Factory_ (`org.apache.felix.jaas.Configuration.factory`) with the following values:
-   The `jaas.ranking` must have a higher number than the other JAAS modules for this module to handle logins.

    * Control Flag (jaas.controlFlag) = `Sufficient`
    * Ranking (jaas.ranking) = `5000`
    * Realm Name (jaas.realmName) = `jackrabbit.oak`
    * Class Name (jaas.classname) = `com.peregrine.sling.auth.header.HeaderExternalLoginModule`
    * Options (jaas.options) = _leave empty_

-2. Create a configuration for _Header Authentication Handler Configuration_.
+   *NOTE:* To validate this JAAS configuration, visit [http://localhost:8080/system/console/jaas](http://localhost:8080/system/console/jaas) and check that `com.peregrine.sling.auth.header.HeaderExternalLoginModule` has the highest rank.
+In a default Sling environment, the rank should be greater than `1000` so that this login module runs first.

+2. Create a configuration for the _Header Authentication Handler Configuration_ with the following values.
+The only value that should be changed is the _Shared Secret_.
+Set this to a value of your choosing.
+The shared secret value will be used later in the Apache configuration.

-   * Login Cookie (header.auth.login.cookie) = _leave empty_
+   * Login Cookie (header.auth.login.cookie) = `mod_auth_openidc_session`
    * Remote User Header (header.auth.remote.user.header) = `REMOTE_USER`
-   * Shared Secret (header.auth.shared.secret) = `secret`
+   * Shared Secret (header.auth.shared.secret) = _mysecret_
    * Username Whitelist Pattern (header.auth.username.whitelist) = `^[A-Za-z0-9+_.-]+@(.+)$`
    * User Profile Header Whitelist Pattern = `^OIDC_CLAIM_(.+)$`

+   *NOTE* With exception of the _Shared Secret_, all values above should be used as defined to work correctly with `mod_auth_openidc`.

 3. Create a configuration for _Apache Jackrabbit Oak Default Sync Handler_.
    (`org.apache.jackrabbit.oak.spi.security.authentication.external.impl.DefaultSyncHandler`).